Deploying Metric Insights in an Orchestrated Environment

 Amazon ECS Prerequisites:

-1. Database (RDS or EC2 instance with custom database deployment
+1. Database (RDS or EC2 instance with custom database deployment)

-2. EFS or custom NFS shared storage
+2. AWS EFS or custom NFS shared storage

 3. Optional: If utilizing a private registry; i.e., non-Metric Insights, ensure that you have those credentials available.

-4. Generate Configuration File to Deploy to Amazon ECS
+3. Generate Configuration File to Deploy to Amazon ECS

 The configuration file can be generated using the Metric Insights installer package: